ojasiiitd/Language-Representations/README.md

 Although both embddings show some level of harmful associations, it seems that the contextual BERT embeddings more readily reproduce those associations with more extreme values.
 For example, BERT associates positive qualities with "Savarna" more than with "Avarna", and associates negative qualities with "tribal" much more then with "Brahmin".
 While further analysis is required to make conclusions, I think this could be due to:
 * BERT having been trained on much more training data, as transformer architecture enables tokens to be paralelly processed.
-* Being a contextual embedding, BERT can capture these "harmful associations" better than FastText.
+* Being a contextual embedding trained with attention, BERT can capture these "harmful associations" better than FastText.
-*

 ## *References*
 [Evaluating Word Embedding Models: Methods and Experimental Results](https://arxiv.org/pdf/1901.09785)